Lydian Mode in 31edo

 With Meantone specifically, stacking two fifths gets us our 9/8 major second, but it's also a 10/9 major second, as two of these seconds gives us a 5/4 major third.
 This is what meantone is, it's the temperament with the perfect fifth or fourth as a generator that "tempers out" 81/80, the difference between 9/8 and 10/9, 27/16 and 5/3, 81/64 and 5/4, etc.

-Each interval in 31 is a generator for some associated temperament, with a list on the right of the most common names.
-These temperaments exist outside of 31edo, but are easy to examine this way.
+Each interval in 31 is a generator for some associated temperament, with a list on the right of the most common names, and the meanings of the names listed here.
+These temperaments exist outside of 31edo, but they're easy to examine this way.
 The important thing to know is that you stack the generating interval up or down until you reach a scale with two step sizes, which we call a MOS, including a set of intervals in each scale that you use to make chords and melodies.

 Tutone[7] in 31edo